-ISRAC's criteria and rules for the accreditation of laboratories were based in 2005 on the international standard ISO/IEC 17025-1999: "General requirements for the competence for testing and calibration laboratories."
+ISRAC's criteria and rules for the accreditation of laboratories in 2005 were based on the international standard ISO/IEC 17025-1999: "General requirements for the competence for testing and calibration laboratories."
 Medical laboratories are accredited according to a specific standard, ISO 15189, which is based on the ISO/IEC 17025.
 In addition, specific criteria for various fields complete the general criteria.
 In practical terms, ISRAC ascertains the following in accrediting a laboratory:

-- · Laboratory facilities, professional capability and systems are appropriate for performing the tests and calibrations listed in the scope of accreditation. - The quality system of the laboratory meets all requirments of the relevant standard ISO/IEC 17025 (1999) or ISO 15189 and thereby sections of ISO 9001 (1994), ISO 9002 (1994) - and is properly documented and fully implemented. - The laboratory meets ISRAC's complementary criteria for the accreditation of laboratories in areas relating to its scope of accreditation, relating primarily to requirements in the Israeli law or reality, or constituting an extension or explanation of generalized statements in the standard. - Accreditation for a laboratory is not generalized, but granted for specific methods of testing and calibration, as detailed on ISRAC's Internet site, www.israc.gov.il. - ISO/IEC 17025 standard was updated in 2005.
+- Laboratory facilities, professional capability and systems are appropriate for performing the tests and calibrations listed in the scope of accreditation. - The quality system of the laboratory meets all requirments of the relevant standard ISO/IEC 17025 (1999) or ISO 15189 and thereby sections of ISO 9001 (1994), ISO 9002 (1994) and is properly documented and fully implemented. - The laboratory meets ISRAC's complementary criteria for the accreditation of laboratories in areas relating to its scope of accreditation, relating primarily to requirements in the Israeli law or reality, or constituting an extension or explanation of generalized statements in the standard.

+Accreditation for a laboratory is not generalized, but granted for specific methods of testing and - Accreditation for a laboratory is not generalized, but granted for specific methods of testing and calibration, as detailed on ISRAC's Internet site, www.israc.gov.il. - ISO/IEC 17025 standard was updated in 2005.
 In 2006 compliance to the new standards is mandatory.